Oscillograph/Crystal-Serpent-Engine/README.md

 + 2D graphics SDL-based renderer
 + Architecture (Engine core and utils -> Application -> Window -> Layer -> Scene -> ECS)
 + Command line logger with colors
-+ Support for animations in spritesheet
++ Support for animations in spritesheet (animation can be played backwards through a hack)

 ## Usage ##
 The engine is designed to be used through a header file.
 The common way to use it looks like this: